The home improvements you need to tell your insurer about (and the ones you don’t)

 “For example, building an extension or adding rooms to a property could involve you having to temporarily move out of the home, having regular workers and building materials on site, or leaving and some parts of the property exposed to the elements whilst the work is ongoing.
 It may also change the original value and sum insured you have the home insured for.”

-Protect yourself and your home
+Help to protect yourself and your home

 “If you intend to make any alterations or renovations to your property, or perhaps even carry out some basic redecorating at home then it’s important to consider your insurance cover and what is and isn’t included”, says Jonathan.

 It’s worth noting that most home insurance policies exclude accidental damage as a result of buildings alterations, renovations, extensions or repairs.
-So if your property is damaged thanks to building work, your buildings insurance is unlikely to pay out.
+So if your property is damaged due to building work, your buildings insurance is unlikely to pay out.

-However, there are a few simple things you can do to protect yourself and your home while building work is taking place.
+However, there are a few simple things you can do to help protect yourself and your home while building work is taking place.

-Check your contents insurance
+Check your contents insurance policy

 Consider adding on legal cover